 Even though they're both considered neutral, shades of gray tend to be a bit more complex than beige tones.
 Yet, the two can blend seamlessly.

-If your goal is to transform a predominately beige living space into one that's gray, throughout the room.
+If your goal is to transform a predominately beige living space into one that's gray, start by adding small accents of gray throughout the room.

 Look at the tones of beige in your existing paint colors and furnishings and find grays that complement the elements you already own.
 Perhaps there's a fireplace wall or a strong focal point in the room where you can paint an accent wall to keep the room neutral, but add an updated flair.